Sparronator9999/YAMDCC/README.md

 - **Bug Fixes/Improvements:** Describe the changes you made and why they are important or useful.
-- **New Config:** Include the laptop model the config was made for in the PR title.
-Make sure your laptop doesn't need any modifications (installing 3rd-party software (**MSI Center**), or even physical hardware modifications) for the config to work.
+- **New Config:** Include the laptop model the config was made for in the PR title (e.g. Add config for MSI GF63 Thin 11SC).
+  - Make sure the config doesn't need any third-party software (**MSI Center**) for it to work.

 ## Build